 Washington has two testing requirements: basic skills, WEST-B and Approved Alternatives, (no passing score required) and content knowledge area testing NES.
 For details see the OSPI website.

 Up to 30 candidates will be admitted to each cohort.
 LCC will admit students based on a weighted application process based on the following criteria: degree type, relevant work experience, GPA, and a personal statement.

 We will work with all students who are interested in the BAS-TE program.
 You may need to retake some courses to improve your GPA, obtain more volunteer hours, or complete prerequisite courses.
 We will meet with interested students individually to develop a plan.

 Please stay posted for application information for the 2021 full-time cohort.

 Besides taking the WEST-B test (or equivalent), applicants will need:

 No, previous and current LCC students do NOT need to submit official LCC transcripts.

 No, high school transcripts are not required for the BAS-TE application.

 The WEST-B test is the Washington Educator Skills Test-Basic which covers reading writing and mathematics.
-An individual's performance on a WEST test is evaluated against an established standard.
-That standard, or the passing score for each test and subtest, was established by the PESB and was based on the professional judgments and recommendations of Washington educators.
+There is no required passing score for the WEST-B.

 See the PESB website for details.